cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/document-reference.md

   - They must have prefixes of `eq` or nothing.
   - If `start` is not provided, then all previous records up to the `end` date are included.
   - If `end` is not provided, then all records between the `start` date and the current date are included.
-- The [`relatesTo`] modifier element is not supported for this operation, and will not be returned.

 ### Headers